Current Conditions - Craters of the Moon

 • The full park film, Craters of the Moon: The Movie, is available online as well as other short videos on our multimedia page.

-Due to a road maintenance project, the park is planning on closing the Loop Road and all hiking trails to all foot and vehicle traffic from Monday, May 20 through Friday, May 24 while heavy machinery is in operation.
-Start and end dates are subject to change.
+Due to a road maintenance project, the Loop Road and all hiking trails are closed to all foot, bike, and vehicle traffic from Monday, May 20 through Friday, May 24 while heavy machinery is in operation.
+End date is subject to change.
+This page and web alerts will be updated as conditions change.

 illustration of several bats hanging from a cave ceiling with a caver shining light on text that reads "cave permits protect bats"